comsysto/jenkins2-pipeline-lab/blogpost/Blogpost-draft.md

 * Manual quality gates can be introduced into the workflow, where the pipeline process halts and waits for manual input.
 * More complex workflows can be designed which include forks, joins, loops and parallel executions.

-The following picture is a screenshot of the Jenkins Pipeline UI of our projects, showing the pipelines currently waiting for manual input at the quality gates.
+The following picture is a screenshot of the Jenkins Pipeline UI of our projects, showing the pipeline currently waiting for manual input at the quality gate.

 ![](images/pipeline.png)